-The Creative Writing/ Online Writing Course will fill you with inspiration and ideas.
+The Non-fiction Writing Workshop will fill you with inspiration and ideas.
 Tapping into that energy and enthusiasm right after the workshop can be magical.
-So if you can, stay on for some time after the workshop - either with us or elsewhere.
+So if you can, stay on for some time after the workshop – either with us or elsewhere.
 We offer a great deal for participants wanting to stay on.

-If participating online, try and create some time after the Creative Writing / Online Writing workshop to work on your writing.
+If participating online, try and create some time after the Non-fiction Writing workshop to work on your writing.

 Working one-on-one is very time-intensive, and Chetan does very little one-on-one work.

-He works as a writing coach with a few individual authors - mostly from abroad.
+He works as a writing coach with a few select authors.
 His coaching calendar is full right now.
 The details for it can be found here.
-You can go through this and reach out in case you wish to consider working with him as your Writing Coach.
+You can go through this and reach out in case you wish to consider joining the waiting list to work with him as your Writing Coach.